Hornets.com 1-on-1: Jason Smith

 Smith: To provide more of a defensive presence in the middle is a big emphasis for me.
 Also to work on my body and remain healthy.
 I want to be there if we need that big guy to help out – whether it be because someone is in foul trouble or for any reason – and to provide leadership for the young guys.
 I want to use my experience.
 I’m really the only guy on the team who has been around for the whole time that Monty Williams has been here in New Orleans.
 I want to give teammates a better idea of what Coach Williams expects from them.

-Hornets.com: Many Hornets fans have asked this summer about how the starting lineup will look, as well as who will be in the rotation and what role each player will have.
+Hornets.com: Many Hornets fans have been very curious this summer to see how the starting lineup will look, as well as who will be in the rotation and what role each player will have.
 With so many new guys on the team, how are the players approaching training camp?

 Smith: It’s tough to figure out who’s going to start this year.
 You just have to put that faith in Coach Williams to put the best group of five players out there to start the game.
 But obviously it’s not just important of which five start, but also the seven, eight or nine guys (who receive significant minutes).
 He’ll put that winning combination out there night in and night out.
 I’m not sure if it will be the same (starters) every night.